How To Pick Healthy Bread - A Toast to Toast

 Bread keeps well in the freezer, so if there is a sale on an expensive loaf be sure to stock up.

 The Arnold brand was sweeter and lighter than the Alvarado brand which was crunchier.
-I liked the Alvarado bread better, but it tasted more like cardboard.
+I liked the Alvarado bread better because it had more texture.

 BUT, toast is really a vehicle for something yummy to spread on it.